lacyyy/DZSimulator/docs/TASKS-AND-FEATURE-IDEAS.md

 ## TASK LIST FOR THE NEXT RELEASED VERSION:

+- [ ] Increase security with CSGO's netconport
+    - Let user choose netconport value
+    - On first startup, randomly generate strong password (long and humanly readable, what's the max length?)
+    - Add option to generate a new password
+    - Can we detect what launch options are currently set in Steam for CSGO?
+Warn the user if not set correctly?
+    - Save chosen password and port in UserData.json
+    - Don't show password implicitly in DZSimulator UI
+    - Warn the user that this password must not be shared with others
+    - Send "PASS my-long-password" before any other communication
+    - Check for responses: "Bad password attempt from net console" or "This server is password protected for console access.
+Must send PASS command"
+- [ ] Add option "Don't show this message again" to message that pops up when DZSim update is available on GitHub

 - [ ] Add crosshair (changeable size?)
 - [ ] Visualize push direction, power, type and activation of trigger_push
 - [ ] Fix Z-fighting between water and push triggers